Jul977/Deploy-a-.NET-app-to-azure-app-service-secured-with-WAF-using-terraform-and-YAML-pipeline/README.md

 A service principal was created in Azure AD to authenticate between Azure DevOps organization and Azure portal through a service connection.

-A YAML pipeline(tfdestroy-pipeline) to destroy to our infrastructure whenever we need to was created.
+A YAML pipeline(tfdestroy-pipeline.yml) to destroy to our infrastructure whenever we need to was created.